Vaccine has an open access companion journal Vaccine: X.

 Suggestions for potential reviewers

-Authors are invited to provide the names, and e-mail addresses of up to five potential reviewers.
-It would not be appropriate to nominate individuals that have had any input into the manuscripts submitted or any recent collaboration with the authors.
+Authors are invited to provide the names and instutional e-mail addresses of six potential reviewers.
+It would not be appropriate to nominate individuals that have had any input into the manuscripts submitted or any recent collaboration with the authors or from th esame department or institute.
 The Editors may or may not take these suggestions into account during the reviewing process.

 All contributions are read by two or more referees to ensure both accuracy and relevance, and revisions to the script may thus be required.
 On acceptance, contributions are subject to editorial amendment to suit house style.
 When a manuscript is returned for revision prior to final acceptance, the revised version must be submitted as soon as possible after the author's receipt of the referee's reports.
 Revised manuscripts returned after four months will be considered as new submissions subject to full re-review.